Praise for The Black Angels

 –Judy Melinek, M.D., and T. J. Mitchell, authors of Working Stiff: Two Years, 262 Bodies, and the Making of a Medical Examiner

-“I’ve never read anything like The Black Angels, a tale of medical horror and heroism that recalls The Hot Zone as much as it does Hidden Figures.
+“I’ve never read anything like The Black Angels, a tale of medical horror and heroism . . .
 Smilios plunges the reader into the festering tuberculosis wards of 1930s New York, where death was airborne, inevitable — until a few brave nurses changed the lives of millions.
 This is extraordinary nonfiction.”

 — Jason Fagone, author of The Woman Who Smashed Codes: A True Story of Love, Spies, and the Unlikely Heroine who Outwitted America’s Enemies